Connect with us

 Klipsch Reference Theater Pack

 I still remember my first time… hearing Dolby Atmos that is.
-It was at Dolby’s headquarters in San Francisco more than ten years ago.
+It was at Dolby’s headquarters in San Francisco more than twelve years ago.
 The company had just announced the new surround sound format at CinemaCon and they invited a number of journalists to northern California to hear it in person.
 One of the first clips we heard was a scene from “Planet of the Apes” remixed in Dolby Atmos.
 Helicopters flew directly overhead, bullets whizzed around in literally all directions and multitudes of modified monkeys made multi-dimensional mayhem on the streets of San Francisco.
 It was an ear-opening experience and it ushered in the era of truly immersive surround sound.

 Immersive surround sound formats Dolby Atmos, DTS:X and Aura-3D differ from other surround sound formats in that they include a height element.
 No longer are sounds limited to coming from all around you, now they can come from above you as well – just like in real life.
 This height element adds a level of realism to movies and music that you simply can’t get from a standard stereo system or traditional surround sound.
 But when it first came out, Dolby Atmos was strictly a cinematic thing – you could only hear it in movie theaters, and usually only in premium showings.